Basic Approach

 Training for Managers

-As part of our efforts to provide positive work environments for a wide variety of employees, we held diversity management training for our executives and managerial staff at the team leader level and above.
-This included training on management methods to help employees achieve work-life balance in terms of childcare or family care.
+As part of our efforts to provide positive work environments for a wide variety of employees, we hold diversity management training for our executives and managerial staff at the team leader level and above.

 Training for Female Employees

 We are supporting the formation of networks of female employees so that they can think about and envision their own careers.
-As part of this effort, we held networking events for female employees working as operators at manufacturing sites.
+As part of this effort, we have introduced an external mentorship program for female employees who aspire to managerial positions, with the aim of alleviating issues and anxieties in thinking about their careers and encouraging their growth.
+In fiscal 2023, as in fiscal 2022, we also held networking events for female employees working as operators at manufacturing sites.
 The events included lively group discussions about the unique rewards and challenges of working in the operating division and participants’ visions for their future careers.
-We have also introduced an external mentorship program for female employees who aspire to managerial positions, with the aim of alleviating issues and anxieties in thinking about their careers and encouraging their growth.

 ENEOS Receives Highest “Eruboshi” (L Star) Certification